 WATCHMAN™ - Alternative to Blood Thinners

-The WATCHMAN device provides an alternative to long-term warfarin therapy for preventing stokes.
+The WATCHMAN device provides an alternative to long-term Warfarin therapy for preventing stokes.
 This device is implanted in the heart using non-invasive surgical methods.
 Patients are usually sent home the following day.
 It helps prevent strokes by stopping by closing the source of more than 90% of stroke-causing blood clots that come from the heart.

-Dr. Douglas Borg on the WATCHMAN
+Dr. Douglas Borg on the WATCHMAN Device

 The standard of care right now is anti-coagulation with medicines.
 But there are a number of people that either are not good candidates-- they've had bleeding, or they've had other related problems and they simply cannot take these medicines.